 From its modest beginning, WellsFest has grown to become a significant, award-winning metro community event drawing an estimated 10,000 persons on the last Saturday in September.

 Since WellsFest began, it has raised more than $1.5 million for local non-profit agencies.
 Although the festival is organized and put on by Wells Church with community volunteers, all proceeds go to a local beneficiary determined annually.
-Join the fun on the last Saturday of September at Jamie Fowler Boyll Park on Lakeland Drive in Jackson.
+Join the fun on the first Saturday of October on the grounds of the Mississippi Agriculture and Forestry Museum on Lakeland Drive in Jackson.

 WellsFest is the recipient of the 2012 Mississippi Arts Commission Governor's Award for Arts in Community and the recipient of the 2019 Governor's GIVE (Governor's Initiative for Volunteer Excellence) Award for Outstanding Achievement in Community Building.